dabouav/gws-addon-dashboard/README.md

   <li>Leave all other fields with their default value.
 In particular, do **not** choose to "Set a destination table for query results", as this is already taken care of in the query.</li>
 </ul>

 Once configured, click "Save".
-You can see your scheduled query in the (Scheduled Queries)[https://console.cloud.google.com/bigquery/scheduled-queries]  section of BigQuery.
+You can see your scheduled query in the [Scheduled Queries](https://console.cloud.google.com/bigquery/scheduled-queries)  section of BigQuery.
 Note that the scheduled makes a _copy_ of your query at the time of schedule creation.
 So if you make changes to your query in the future you will need to delete the old scheduled query and then create a new schedule.

 ### Event BigQuery Query
 As in the prior section, click the "Compose a New Query" button to start a blank query.
-This time copy the contents of (eventsQuery.txt)[/eventsQuery.txt] file in this repository, and paste the contents into the query.
+This time copy the contents of [eventsQuery.txt](/eventsQuery.txt) file in this repository, and paste the contents into the query.
 Save the query with a name like "Events Query", but don't run the query yet.

 At the top of the query are instructions to replace the Project ID and Table Set name.
 Review them, then use the query editor's search and replace tool (Control+F on PC or Chrome OS, Command+F on Mac) to replace the occurrences of <code>&lt;your-gcp-project-id&gt;</code> and <code>&lt;yourDatSetName&gt;</code>.